niftools/blender_niftools_addon/docs/user/features/textures/texture_maps.rst

 Bump Map
 --------

-| The information in a Bump map is used as affect the lighting of the object to give apparent detail.
+| The information in a Bump map is used as effect the lighting of the object to give apparent detail.
 | This map is usually a grey-scale texture.

 #.
 Under **Type**, set the type to **Image or Movie**.